Consumer FAQs: Banking, Saving and Borrowing Money

 Real Property Law Section 254C provides that as a borrower you are entitled to receive a copy of the appraisal you paid for.
 The bank retains the original in their records.

-What is the right of recission and when does it apply?
+What is the right of rescission and when does it apply?

 It is an option given to borrowers to cancel a loan contract secured by real estate within three days of closing.
 The institution or its designee must be notified in writing of your intention to cancel.